Createdd/Writing/articles/CSandNET.md

 #### Arrays and strings
 An array stores a fixed-size sequential collection of elements of the same type.
 An array is used to store a collection of data, but it is often more useful to think of an array as a collection of variables of the same type stored at contiguous memory locations.

 Strings are an array of characters.
-Most of time the string keyword is used to declare a string variable, it's an alias for the System.String class.
+Most of time the string keyword is used to declare a string variable - it's an alias for the System.String class.

+#### Structures and classes

+Microsoft provides an excellent [definition of structs and classes](https://msdn.microsoft.com/en-us/library/ms173109.aspx):

+>A class is a reference type.
+When an object of the class is created, the variable to which the object is assigned holds only a reference to that memory.
+When the object reference is assigned to a new variable, the new variable refers to the original object.
+Changes made through one variable are reflected in the other variable because they both refer to the same data.

+>A struct is a value type.
+When a struct is created, the variable to which the struct is assigned holds the struct's actual data.
+When the struct is assigned to a new variable, it is copied.
+The new variable and the original variable therefore contain two separate copies of the same data.
+Changes made to one copy do not affect the other copy.

+>In general, classes are used to model more complex behavior, or data that is intended to be modified after a class object is created.
+Structs are best suited for small data structures that contain primarily data that is not intended to be modified after the struct is created.